Jahaj Kothi Zonal Museum: History

+In 2009, it was notified as a protected monument and subsequently upgraded into a regional archaeological museum.

 Building material

 Built in 18th century, the building is constructed of burnt mud and clay bricks and mortar made of lime, sand, and surkhi.
 Surkhi is made by grinding to powder burnt bricks, brick-bats or burnt clay, used as a substitute for sand for concrete and mortar, has almost the same function as of sand but it also imparts some strength and hydraulicity.

 Departments and collections

+This zonal museum, maintained by the Haryana State Directorate of Archaeology & Museums, houses 193 artefacts, which includes he following: